-Proportionality criteria should also apply to portfolio-level stress tests based on the complexity and relative size of the portfolio under consideration.
-For deciding which portfolios need portfolio stress tests also the overall risk situation should be taken into account.
-Nevertheless, no portfolio can be left out when assessing the overall risk situation or conducting a combined stress test as smaller risks in lesser important portfolios may sum up to an important risk when addressing the whole institution.
+Proportionality criteria should also apply to portfolio level stress tests based on the complexity and relative size of the portfolio under consideration.
+To decide which portfolios need portfolio stress tests, the overall risk situation should also be taken into account.
+Nevertheless, no portfolio can be left out when assessing the overall risk situation or conducting a combined stress test, as relatively small risks in less important portfolios may amount to an important risk when addressing the whole institution.

-Parent institutions (including EU parents) are expected to implement these guidelines and set up stress testing programmes covering their respective consolidated level and, where applicable, material entities and/or business lines subject to the principles of proportionality, materiality and relevance.
+Parent institutions (including EU parents) are expected to implement these guidelines and set up stress testing programmes covering their own consolidated level and, where applicable, material entities and/or business lines subject to the principles of proportionality, materiality and relevance.